Title and statement of responsibility area

 The Second Wave Feminism Oral History Collection is the result of the findings from the Second Wave Archival Project, a research project organized by Canadian Senator Nancy Ruth and Beth Atcheson.
 Interviews were conducted by Bronwyn Bragg (lead researcher and interviewer) and Mary Breen.
 The Second Wave Archival Project aimed to document the history of second wave feminism in Canada.
 The final oral history collection includes 99 interviews with women from Alberta, British Columbia, Nova Scotia, New Brunswick, Prince Edward Island, Ontario, Yukon and the Northwest Territories.

 The Second Wave Archival Project was a collaboration between Nancy’s Very Own Foundation (NVOF) and the University of Ottawa Library Archives and Special Collections.
 NVOF is a private foundation in Toronto founded by Senator Nancy Ruth.
-The interviews are part of the Canadian Women’s Movement Archives (CWMA) at the University of Ottawa Library.
+The interviews are part of the Women's Archives at the University of Ottawa Library.
 Bronwyn Bragg was employed from 2008-2010 by NVOF and later published a master’s thesis from the University of Toronto in 2011 titled “Deconstructing ‘Hegemonic Feminism’: The Emergence of ‘Second Wave’ Feminism in Canada (1965-1975)”.
 In this thesis Bragg also outlines the history of the project.

 The oral history interviews were digitally recorded and conducted primarily in person.
 Some were done over the phone.
 The interviews conducted in Ontario are accompanied by transcripts done by Bronwyn Bragg.